GeniE - Genealogy in Essex

 1821-1831 Available to view at Waltham forest Archives, with some searchable here

-St Mary's Church, Leyton has a grave yard.
+St Mary's Church, Leyton and St John's Church, Leytonstone have a grave yards.
 Monumental Inscriptions and Burial Registers have been transcribed by WFFHS and are available to search on-line.

 St Patrick's Roman Catholic Cemetery, Leytonstone records are held at the cemetery.